cedricmoorejr/neural-network-stock_prices/README.md

 This method will estimate the missing values based on the available data points.

 ```
-# Performs linear interpolation to estimate the missing values in the 'Close' column of the DataFrame
+# Performs Linear Interpolation to estimate the missing values in the 'Close' column of the DataFrame
 data_1 = df.copy()
 data_1["Close"].interpolate(method="linear", inplace=True)
 print(data_1)